Chinese regulators call in Tesla over customer complaints | Technology

 Chinese regulators call in Tesla over customer complaints

-Chinese government officials have met representatives from U.S. electric carmaker Tesla Inc over reports from consumers about battery fires, unexpected acceleration and failures in over-the-air software updates, according to a Chinese regulator.
-China's State Administration for Market Regulation said in a social media post on Monday that its officials, along with those from the Ministry of Industry and Information Technology, Ministry of Emergency Management, Cyberspace Administration and Ministry of Transportation, had met Tesla "recently", without giving a date.
+Chinese government officials have met representatives from U.S. electric carmaker Tesla Inc over reports from consumers about battery fires, unexpected acceleration and failures in over-the-air software updates, a regulator said on Monday.
+China's State Administration for Market Regulation said in a social media post its officials, along with those from the Ministry of Industry and Information Technology, Ministry of Emergency Management, Cyberspace Administration and Ministry of Transportation, had met Tesla "recently", without giving a date.

+The officials urged Tesla to operate according to China's laws and protect customer rights, the regulator said.
+In response, Tesla said it would thoroughly investigate the problems reported by consumers and step up inspections.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)